Whole-Home Generator Services – Installation & Maintenance

 Does a Whole-Home Generator Add Value to Your Home?

-Installing a generator doesn’t only improve your home’s security—it also adds value to your home!
+Installing a generator doesn’t only improve your home’s security — it also adds value to your home!
 While it’s not the most impressive ROI you can get for a home upgrade, you can’t put a price on the security and reassurance a backup generator brings, making it well worth the cost.

 It’s very important that you size your generator correctly, as a system that is too small will not be able to keep up safely, and one too large is a waste of money.
 Generally speaking, a generator is sized according to your total electrical access needs, expressed in kilowatt-hours or watts.
 You can figure this out on your own by listing out all of your electrical use and calculating from there.

-However, this is very time consuming, and any mistakes can lead to problems down the line.
+However, this is very time-consuming, and any mistakes can lead to problems down the line.
 That’s why it’s best to reach out to a certified electrician when you’re looking for an install!
 The experts at Blind & Sons can accurately assess your needs and ensure your new generator is set up to meet them accurately.

 Whole-Home Generator Repair & Maintenance

 Generators are a very effective contingency plan and way to protect your home.
 But if they’re left uncared for, or a complication goes unresolved, you might as well not have a whole-home generator!
-Troubleshooting and extensive maintenance for these systems are simple, but they need to be handled routinely, and handled by experts who know what they’re doing.
+Troubleshooting and extensive maintenance for these systems are simple, but they need to be handled routinely and by experts who know what they’re doing.
 The professional electricians at Blind & Sons have the training and tools needed to ensure you get all of the care you need, be it swift repairs or complete maintenance and performance evaluation.

-Generac Generator Services in Northeast Ohio
+Schedule Generac Generator Services in Northeast Ohio

 At Blind & Sons, we take the safety and needs of our clients very seriously.
-Whether you own a home or run a business, you deserve solutions—and electricians—that you can trust, and we work hard to be that team.
+Whether you own a home or run a business, you deserve solutions and electricians that you can trust, and we work hard to be that team.
 By offering the best generators for home use in the business for our installation services and backing it up with the full support services needed to keep the system in peak condition, we are the electricians that you can always count on for power solutions in Ohio.

 Have questions about the cost of standby generators?
 Looking for generators for sale?
 Whatever your questions are, our experienced electricians can help.